Search This Blog

 Beehive moved to the Carron Tavern in West Melbourne.
 Had some great nights there but we gave it up to move to a bigger venue in KAOS at the old Therapy! nightclub.
 Except for a brilliant Smiths night that didn't work out.
 Not long after I started the Lizard Lounge.
 We had a brilliant decade there.
 It was the 90s all wrapped up.
 Then they decided to do up the place and throw us out and that was the end of that.

 I must of played this song twice a week for 10 years at the Lizard.
 It never failed to get people on the dance floor shaking it.
 Screaming Anything Anything at the top of their voices.
 Top stuff.
 Unfortunately I don't know any other songs by this band.
-Too overwhelmed by the one song that I don't feel like searching out more.
+Too overwhelmed by the one song I guess.